Do you have a novel, early-stage business idea?

 By committing to attending our training programme in full, you'll have the tools you need to put forward a business case and 1-minute video pitch - all of which will be assessed by a panel of university representatives.

-If you make it onto our shortlist, your business case will be evaluated by a panel of business experts with the winners announced at our Awards ceremony on 5 October.
+If you make it onto our shortlist, you'll be asked to pitch your idea live to a panel of business experts on 18 September in Edinburgh*.
+Winners will be announced at our annual Awards ceremony on 3 October.

 *Travel expenses for in-person training and events are available.
 We can also arrange overnight accommodation